harrywsanders/CValueStore/README.md

 # CValueStore

 Welcome to CValueStore, a distributed key-value store implemented in Objective-C. 🚀

 ## Overview

-CValueStore is a project that aims to provide a fun and interactive way to explore the concepts of distributed key-value storage.
+CValueStore is a project that aims to provide a simple and interactive way to explore the concepts of distributed key-value storage.
 With CValueStore, you can create a cluster of nodes, store key-value pairs, and retrieve values based on keys using consistent hashing.

 ## Features